vulnerability-dataset/CVEDetailsScrapeDataset/README.md

 The repository is structured as follows:

+- **/PM**: This file gives some information in case that the user only wants to use a small  piece of the dataset, as the website uses

 - **/\*.sql.gz**: This files contain the information of each table.
 In some cases, the tables are so big that was necessay divide into multiple parts.

 - **/src**: This folder contains useful scripts for data manipulation and processing.